At a glance

 Visual perception, as a key element of Artificial Intelligence, allows us to build smart systems sensitive to surrounding environments, interactive robots, video-cameras with real time algorithms running on board.
 With similar algorithms our smart-phones can log us in by recognizing our face, read text automatically, improve the quality of the photos we shoot.

 At the core of these applications are computer vision models, often boosted by machine learning algorithms.

 This crash course will present the basic principles of computer vision and visual perception in artificial agents.
 It will include theoretical classes, application examples, hand-on activities.

 Students will be provided with an overview of state-of-the-art methods for modelling and understanding the surrounding scene or an image content.
 In the first part we will present elements of classical computer vision (feature detection, depth estimation, motion analysis).
 In a second part, students will get acquainted with the problem of representing and understanding the image content adaptively by means of shallow or deep machine learning algorithms.

-computer vision main tasks, digital images fundamentals, and image formation
+Digital images fundamentals and image formation

 Image filters and image features

-classification and detection of objects in images
+Image understanding: classification and detection of objects in images

 Once accepted, each candidate has to follow the instructions in the acceptance email and proceed with the payment.
 The registration fee is non-refundable.

 UniGe students and IIT affiliates: no fee